rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% chapter_header "React GraphQL Mutation" "react-graphql-mutation" %}}

 You fetched a lot of data using GraphQL in React, the larger part of using GraphQL.
 However, there are always two sides to such an interface: read and write.
-That's were GraphQL mutations complement the interface.
+That's where GraphQL mutations complement the interface.
 Previously, you learned about GraphQL mutations using GraphiQL without React.
 In this section, you will implement such a mutation in your React GraphQL application.

 You have executed GitHub's `addStar` mutation before in GraphiQL.
 Now, let's implement this mutation in React.
 Before implementing the mutation, you should query additional information about the repository, which is partially required to star the repository in a mutation.